freaktechnik/justintv-stream-notifications/channels-manager-help.md

 ## What's the "username" for...

 ### Twitch
-The channel username, it's in the URL and below the stream.
+The channel username, it's in the URL and as link-text to the profile above the stream.
 Case doesn't matter.

 ### Hitbox
 The channel username, it's in the URL and below the stream.